unisdr/delta/_docs/installation/country-instance-installation.md

 ### General Questions

-**Q: What is the DTS Project?**
+**Q: What is the DELTA Resilience Project?**
-A: DTS is a web application for data collection, visualization, and management with secure user access controls.
+A: DELTA Resilience is a web application for data collection, visualization, and management with secure user access controls.

 **Q: What browsers are supported?**
 A: Modern browsers including Chrome 90+, Firefox 88+, and Edge 90+.

-**Q: Can DTS run on mobile devices?**
+**Q: Can DELTA Resilience run on mobile devices?**
-A: Yes, DTS is web-based and responsive, working on tablets and mobile browsers.
+A: Yes, DELTA Resilience is web-based and responsive, working on tablets and mobile browsers.

 ### Installation Questions